What is UK GDPR?

 How do we do that?

-Typically, you would provide the information required by Articles 13 or 14 of GDPR by sending the individual a privacy statement as part of your first communication with them, or within a month of obtaining their data.
+Typically, you would provide the information required by Articles 13 or 14 of the UK GDPR by sending the individual a privacy statement as part of your first communication with them, or within a month of obtaining their data.

 I’ve heard the terms “data controller” and “data processor” a lot – what do they mean?